Osama-Zahid1/Apollo_Automation/README.md

 ## Disclaimer
 This script is intended for educational purposes only.
 Ensure compliance with Apollo.io's terms of service before using it for automation.
 Use at your own risk.

----

-Let me know if you need further adjustments or additional details!